supakeen/supakeen.com-weblog-source/content/using-pythons-subprocess-module-safely.rst

 to dive a tiny bit deeper.
 How does a command get executed by your operating system?

-In general your operating systems library will use a set of functions called `exec*` functions where the `*` can be filled with a variety of letters.
+In general your operating system's library will use a set of functions called `exec*` functions where the `*` can be filled with a variety of letters.
 They are documented in the man-pages_.

 These seem a bit daunting but in general all these functions follow the same pattern.
 They all take a `path` or `file` to execute, if the function takes a